 5. Caldo Verde

-Often called Portugal’s national dish, caldo verde is a satisfying and healthy soup that is one of the top must try foods in Lisbon.
-Caldo verde is a kale and sausage soup– though many recipes use collard greens or even cabbage instead.
-This is a dish you’ll find in almost all Lisbon restaurants, from tiny taverns with chalkboard menus to fine dining renditions in posh hotels.
+Caldo verde features chouriço (pork sausage) and couve-portuguesa (similar to kale), although many recipes use collard greens or even cabbage instead.
+This is a dish you'll find in almost all Lisbon restaurants, from tiny taverns with handwritten menus to fine dining in posh hotels.

 6. Prego